-After the initial outline for the schedule was developed the team focused on resource allocation.
-Soon it became apparent that issues existed for several resources (Design, Development and Documentation) as was identified as part of the continuous Monitoring and Control stage.
-The team leveled both within and outside of slack in order to address, however, only two options remained available.
+After the initial outline for the schedule was developed the team focused on resource allocation or assigning personnel to various work packages.
+Soon it became apparent to the team that issues existed for several resources (Design, Development and Documentation) which was in part identified during the on-going Monitoring and Control stage.
+In an attempt to address this issue the team leveled both within and outside of slack, however, neither assisted.
+This left the group with two options.
 The number of resources would need to be increased or the duration of the project (schedule) would need to be increased.
 Please see Appendices C and D for screenshots of the Gantt chart with the schedule table after leveling within and outside of slack.

-To address the issue identified the team decided to assign two additional development teams and an external development team.
+To address the issue identified the team decided to assign two additional development teams and an external development team to the project.
 After assigning the teams the project management team levelled within slack and the overallocation of resources was resolved.
-Please see Appendix E for a screenshot of the Gantt chart presenting the new schedule.
+Please see Appendix E for a screenshot of the Gantt chart presenting the new schedule after the resources were added.

-At this stage it was important to consider various project risk(s) and determine means of mitigation where appropriate.
+At this stage it was important to consider the various project risk(s) faced and determine means of mitigation and contingency plans where applicable.
 To do this the team developed a risk assessment form which highlighted various risks present to the project, their likelihood and impact, risk score and point in time for which they may be relevant.
 To assign a weighting for likelihood and impact the team used the following risk severity matrix.

-Figure x: Risk Severity Matrix
+Figure 6: Risk Severity Matrix